 While it’s true that wearing braces can help prevent sprains, they won’t necessarily help you if you have been injured before.

-There is no evidence which shows that taping or bracing an elbow or ankle that has been injured will prevent another injury.
+There is no evidence that shows that taping or bracing an elbow or ankle that has been injured will prevent another injury.
 Of course, it might help decrease the risk, but getting rehabilitative exercises that strengthen the area is better than the most expensive brace.